yamingwa/FileTransferBySocket/README.md

 1. Run testServer first
 2. Run testClient after modifying the ip address of the server.
 3. user can use command "ls", "get filename", "send filename" at client side.
-4. user can also use command "get filename", "send filename" to send files to client.
+4. user can also use command "get filename", "send filename" to exchange files with client.